Awards and Opportunities

 The Jewish Studies Short Story Contest

-The Taube Center for Jewish Studies invites all Stanford undergraduate students to submit a short story (4000 words maximum) to the fourth biennial short story contest sponsored by the Taube Center for Jewish Studies.
-Stories may draw on any aspects of Jewish life, history, and culture, and address any aspect of Jewish experience - historical, religious, non-religious, political, artistic or personal - from within a Jewish perspective or from the perspective of another culture.
+The Taube Center for Jewish Studies invites all Stanford undergraduate students to submit a short story (4000 words maximum) to the fifth biennial short story contest sponsored by the Taube Center for Jewish Studies.
+Stories may draw on any aspect of Jewish life, history, and culture, and address any aspect of Jewish experience - historical, religious, non-religious, political, artistic or personal - from within a Jewish perspective or from the perspective of another culture.

 - Grand Prize: $ 720

 - Second Prize: $ 360

 We strongly encourage all undergraduates and graduating seniors of every faith and ethnicity to submit a short story.
 Stories will be judged by a panel of three renowned Stanford University authors:

 - Maya Arad

 Examples of compelling short stories on a Jewish theme are: